TaihuaShao/InEXIT/README.md

 # InEXIT
-Exploring Internal and External Interactions for Semi-structured Multivariate Attributes in Job-Resume Matching
+Source code for "Exploring Internal and External Interactions for Semi-structured Multivariate Attributes in Job-Resume Matching"
+Coming soon...